S3 method for class 'kform'

 Powers simply do not make sense for alternating forms: if we wish to

-S^S is zero identically.
-In the package, therefore, the caret
+wedge(S,S)], but this is zero identically.
+In the package,

 Here the caret is interpreted consistently as a wedge product, and if